patient advocacy

 How to Make Your Practice a Safe Space: LGBTQ+ Allyship and Healthcare

 Creating an inclusive culture at your pediatric practice does more than support a diverse group of physicians, staff, and families.
 LGBTQ+ youths are more likely to be homeless, more at risk for bullying, relationship violence, and mental health problems, issues that can lead to lifelong health outcomes.
+However, comfort and safety within their own identities can offer youth invaluable community, boost self-esteem, and empower them to caretake their health and well-being.
 Patients who feel safe at their pediatrician’s office can be open about their choices and health, allowing physicians to create the solid relationships that great healthcare is based on.

 Basics of LGBTQ+

-If you, a parent, or a patient has questions about the definitions of LGBTQ identity or wants to know how teens can explore their identities further, there are many great resources to explore, such as Planned Parenthood, The Trevor Project, and the Centers for Disease Control.
+If you, a parent, or a patient has questions about unfamiliar terms or want to help patients explore their identities further, there are many great resources to explore, such as Planned Parenthood, The Trevor Project, and the Centers for Disease Control.
+Your state may have specific resources for families too, such as Outright Vermont.

-Secondly, pediatricians can help protect and support patients in these gender and sexual orientation minorities, who are more at risk of more social inequities and discrimination than their heterosexual peers.
+Secondly, pediatricians can help protect and support these patients, who are more at risk of more social inequities and discrimination than their heterosexual peers.
 These inequalities can lead to a myriad of risks such as poorer mental health outcomes, substance abuse, intimate partner or domestic violence, or unsafe sexual health practices.
 When these issues affect young patients, the associated risks can quickly begin to jeopardize their overall health, as well as negatively affect school performance.

-While creating a safe space is relatively simple, the comfort and security it offers your patients is priceless.
-It may also give patients the reassurance they need to be open about their health needs and lifestyles, giving pediatricians the opportunity to provide the best possible care.
+The comfort and security safe spaces offer your patients is priceless.
+Making your practice such a space may also give patients the reassurance they need to be open about their health needs and lifestyles, giving you the opportunity to provide the best possible care.

 Logistics